bodowd/duckdb_rdkit/README.md

 ```

 If you don't have your conda env activated, you will need to find where
 your installation has placed these files.
-For example, in `~/miniforge3/envs/my_rdkit_env/lib`
+For example, in `~/miniforge3/envs/my_rdkit_env/lib`.
+You will need to add your path to `LD_LIBRARY_PATH`

-If you want to run with a different binary, but point to this extension,
+If you want to run with a different binary that does not have the extension already
+installed and loaded, but rather point to this extension,
 you'll need to tell duckdb where the extension is, and you also need to tell
 it to run unsigned extensions.

+Warning: I was not able to get the extension to run on the linux CLI binary downloaded
+from duckdb's website.
+That seems to have been compiled for `linux_amd64_gcc4`,
+and I was not successful compiling the extension for that.

 Run duckdb with the `unsigned` flag on to run unsigned extensions.
 More information here: https://duckdb.org/docs/extensions/overview.html#unsigned-extensions